-Unlike other fabric velour is quite gentle and has to be handled in such way.
+Unlike other fabrics, like those used for car seat upholstery, velour is quite gentle and has to be handled in such way.
 You have to make sure you don’t damage the fabric.
 Here are some professional tips to clean your velour and keep it in mint condition.

 When choosing the soap for cleaning your velour make sure you choose one that doesn’t have added colouration in it.
 Choosing a clear soap will ensure there isn’t any leftover colour.

 High temperatures can damage the velour.
 That’s why any cleaning involving heat, like steam cleaning, is best to be avoided.